Should Women Not Speak One Word in Church? A Close Look at 1 Corinthians 14:34-36

 Gordon Fee may have convinced me that these verses were not original.
 They appear in two different places; one manuscript tacks the verses on at the end of the chapter and another in the margin.
 These odd placements are unprecedented in all of the Pauline manuscripts, says Fee; hence, they were inserted by a scribe and then simply passed on (The First Epistle to the Corinthians, Rev. ed.
 The New International Commentary on the New Testament, 2014, pp. 780-89).

 Philip B. Payne marshals tremendous evidence for vv.
 34-36 being interpolated (inserted) by later scribes.
 1 Corinthians was the most quoted epistle in the second century, yet none of the apostolic fathers quoted the verses.
-This list of second-century church fathers never brings up the verses, even though the fathers discuss women’s role in the church: Justin Martyr (d. c.
+This list of second-century and early third-century church fathers never brings up the verses, even though the fathers discuss women’s role in the church: Justin Martyr (d. c.
 165), Athenagoras (d. c.
 177), even though he cites both 14:32 and 14:37, Irenaeus (d. c.
 202), The Shepherd of Hermas, Tatian (d. post-172), Clement of Alexandria (d. pre-215), Caius (d.
 217), Hippolytus (d.
 235), Novatian, Gregory Thaumaturgus, Dionysius of Alexandria, Julian Africanus, Anatolius, Archelaus, Alexander of Lycopolis, Peter of Alexandria, Alexander of Alexandria, Methodius, Arnobius, Lactantius, Venantius, Asterius Urbanus, Victorinus, Dionysius of Rome, Theodotus, The Apostolic Teaching, Canons, Testaments of the Twelve Patriarchs, Two Epistles Concerning Virginity, Clementine Recognitions, Clementine Homilies, Apocrypha of the New Testament, Decretals, ancient Syria documents, The Testament of Abraham, Acts of Xanthippe and Polyxena, Narrative of Zosimus, epistle of Clement, Apology of Aristides, Passion of Scitillan Martyrs, and the Apocalypses of Peter, Visio Pauli, Maria Virgo, and Sedrach.

 For example in the Acts of Paul 41, Paul told Thecla to preach the word and to enlighten many with the word of God.
 The author of this document could not have had vv.
 34-36 in front of him.
 Irenaeus said women may prophesy in church (1 Cor.
 11:4-5), but the church father says nothing about vv.
 34-36.
 The earliest extant writer who notes vv.
 34-36 was Tertullian, who, writing in about AD 200, says it seems incredible that women may prophesy and pray in church, but not speak one word with overboldness.
 He is noting the discrepancy.

-This list comes from Philip B. Payne, Man and Woman, One in Christ: An Exegetical and Theological Study of Paul’s Letters (Zondervan, 2009), pp. 251-52.
+The above list comes from Philip B. Payne, Man and Woman, One in Christ: An Exegetical and Theological Study of Paul’s Letters (Zondervan, 2009), pp. 251-52.

 Further, the verses do not fit the flow of Paul’s argument about uninterpreted tongues and startle the readers.
 The verses are jarring and disruptive.
 (And for many other reasons Fee and Payne reject them.)